Organisation of the research

 - Biophysics and medical Physics - effects of ionizing radiation on molecular and celluøar levels, the micto-environment of tumor cells, medical diagnostics and radiation therapyeffekten

-- Experimental particle physics - CERN-associated research mainy connected to the LHC-experiments ALICE and ATLAS, development of the GRID
+- High energy physics - CERN-associated research mainy connected to the LHC-experiments ALICE and ATLAS, development of the GRID

 - Electronics - semiconductor physics, detector technology, medical instrumentation, space instrumentation and electronic design